-TMTF is a blog about faith, writing, video games, literature, life, the universe and everything.
+TMTF is a blog about faith, writing, video games, literature, television, movies, life, the universe, and everything.

 That’s a lot of stuff for one blog.

-You’re telling me—I’m the one who has to write it.
-Well, I don’t exactly write TMTF.
-I dictate the blog to my typewriter monkeys.
-They do the writing.
-Well, the typing.
+You’re telling me—I’m the one who wrote it!
+Well, I didn’t exactly write TMTF.
+I dictated the blog to my typewriter monkeys.
+They did the writing… well, the typing.

 Do you really have typewriter monkeys?

 Where did you get your monkeys?
-And by forcing them to work for you, aren’t you breaking some kind of animal rights law?
+And by forcing them to work for you, weren’t you breaking some kind of animal rights law?

-My monkeys are completely legal.
-I have a permit and everything.
-I bought my monkeys and their typewriters on Amazon.com.
-According to our official contract, they are obligated to help me with TMTF and my other writing projects.
-In return, I let them stay in my apartment and refrain from donating them to the nearest zoo.
+My monkeys were completely legal.
+(I had a permit and everything.)
+I bought my monkeys and their typewriters on the Internet.
+According to their contract, they were obligated to help me with TMTF and other writing projects.
+In return, I let them stay in my apartment, and didn’t send them to the nearest zoo.

-How can your monkeys possibly update a blog using old-fashioned typewriters?
+How could your monkeys update a blog using only typewriters?

 Would you recommend typewriter monkeys?

-What is the point of TMTF?
-Does it even have a point?
+What was the point of TMTF?
+Did it even have a point?